 15. Take a picture worth a million bucks at Binion’s Gambling Hall

 Binion’s Gambling Hall & Hotel is another long-standing downtown Las Vegas attraction, and it’s where you can take a picture with a million dollars.

 The display has been around since the 1950s, although it has gone through some changes over the years.
 Today, the $1 million bundle is made of 2,700 $100 bills, 34,400 $20 bills, and 42,000 $1 bills.
 Taking a photo with the fat stack of money is a popular thing to do in downtown Las Vegas and a funny way of tricking your friends into thinking you won big!

 You can visit Binion’s and see the $1 million pyramid for free, so it’s one of the best places to visit in downtown Las Vegas.
 Afterward, stick around for dinner and drinks or a table game.

 With that, you now know the best things to do in downtown Las Vegas.
-Also, check out our map of Las Vegas, which can help you plan your itinerary.
+Also, check out our travel guide to Las Vegas and this map of Las Vegas.
 Use it to find all the downtown Las Vegas attractions you want to see and keep the map handy during your trip.

 That’s all from me, but if you have any questions, leave a comment and I’ll be happy to help.
 Safe travels!